 The major city bus stops are located just next to the theatre

-There is a designated Access Ambassador for each performance at the Alexandra who is there to help patrons throughout their visit.
-If you need to contact them, you can ask a front of house staff.
+There is a designated Access Ambassador for each show at the Alexandra in Birmingham who is on hand to help patrons throughout their visit.
+If you need to contact them, please ask a front of house staff.

 Access Booking Line: 0121 230 9077 - 10.00-18.00 Monday to Saturday 0800 912 6971 - 9.00-22.00 Monday to Saturday, 10.00-20.00 Sundays